mljar/mercury/README.md

 ## Convert Notebook to web app with YAML

-You need to add YAML at the beginning of the notebook to be able to run it as web application in the Mercury.
-The YAML configuration should be added in the notebook as **Raw** cell.
+You need to add YAML at the beginning of the notebook to be able to run it as a web application in the Mercury.
+The YAML configuration should be added as a **Raw** cell in the notebook.
 It should start and end with a line containing "---".
-Below examples how it should look like in the Jupyter Notebook and Jupyter Lab:
+Below examples of how it should look like in the Jupyter Notebook and Jupyter Lab:

 <p align="center" >
   <img